 A Stressed VaR (SVaR) is calibrated over a one-year period including a crisis period.
-This period is a 12 full month period and applies to the entire Bank's perimeter.
-Exhaustive risk factors history must be available so as to compute the risk metrics, and the period must be still relevant when applied to the current trading book.
-This choice is reviewed quarterly by an expert committee.
-The period is chosen according to a qualitative approach among the three scenarios leading to the maximal stressed risk.
+This period applies across the Group, which must have comprehensive market data to calculate the risk measurements and remain relevant when applied to the current trading book.
+An expert committee reviews the period on a quarterly basis in accordance with a quantitatively informed approach among the three scenarios that generate the maximum stressed risk measures.